Montgomery is one of the most important historic cities in the United States.

 Further, the city has many natural attractions, parks, and an impressive zoo.

-Rosa Parks Library and Museum salute the courage of Rosa Park for taking her historic stand in 1955 by occupying the site of that event, the Empire Theatre.
+Rosa Parks Museum salutes the courage of Rosa Park for taking her historic stand in 1955 by occupying the site of that event, the Empire Theatre.

 The museum is stocked with exciting exhibits.